Loading page...

 Coverage Limit Requirements by Project Type:

-Geographic and Sector Variations: High-cost markets like New York City, San Francisco, and Los Angeles typically require limits 50-100% higher than shown above.
-Healthcare, education, and government projects often mandate additional coverage types like professional liability insurance for contractors performing design-build work.
+Geographic and Sector Variations: High-cost markets like New York City, San Francisco, and Los Angeles typically require meaningfully higher limits than lower-cost regions.
+Healthcare, education, and government projects often mandate additional coverage types like professional liability insurance for contractors performing design-build work — see IRMI's certificate of insurance glossary entry for background on how these certificates function.

-Incorrect policy effective dates or expired coverage dates represent 15% of certificate rejections and create immediate project delays while contractors secure updated documentation or coverage.
+Incorrect policy effective dates or expired coverage dates are a common cause of certificate rejections, creating immediate project delays while contractors secure updated documentation or coverage.

 Common Date-Related Errors: